-While these machines might be helpful for some people they aren't the only option for producing a soothing atmosphere.
-When considering using a white noise machine, it's wise to learn about your alternatives and weigh the benefits against any downsides.
+While these machines might be helpful for some people they aren’t the only option for producing a soothing atmosphere.
+When considering using a machine, it’s wise to learn about your alternatives and weigh the benefits against any downsides.

 White noise fan

 White noise fans are extremely similar to the aforementioned machines.
-When activated, these fans reliably emit a barely audible white noise in the background.
+When activated, these fans reliably emit a barely audible noise in the background.

 The purpose of these fans is to produce a more stable and predictable sound environment that can be comforting and pleasant by masking other sounds surrounding the room.
 In addition to helping you fall asleep, the fan’s hum can lull you into a sense of comfort and familiarity, which is especially useful for travellers who have problems falling asleep in strange beds.

 Fans that produce a white noise effect are a great alternative to electronic devices, and they can be especially helpful for those who find the sound of a fan relaxing.
 They don’t use power, are inexpensive, and can help you relax without using a particular machine.

 Depending on your individual needs and tastes, you may create a soothing and peaceful atmosphere with either a white noise machine or a fan.